sebfisch/haskell-regexp/README.markdown

 The second example demonstrates the good asymptotic complexity of the algorithm.
 Unlike a backtracking implementation like [pcre] the library finishes in reasonable time.
-However, the memory requirements are higher than usual and on closer inspection one can see that 9 out of the 12 seconds are spent during garbage collection.
+However, the memory requirements are higher than usual and on closer inspection one can see that 9 of 12 seconds are spent during garbage collection.
 This example uses a large regular expression which leads to a lot of garbage in the matching algorithm.

 The third example pushes automata based approaches to the limit